Bobby Lee Cook

-Bobby Lee Cook (February 12, 1927 – February 19, 2021) was an American defense attorney from Summerville, Georgia, in Chattooga County.
+Bobby Lee Cook (February 12, 1927 – February 19, 2021) was an American defense attorney from Summerville, Georgia.
 He practiced law from 1949 until shortly before his death.
 He represented a wide variety of clients, from rural Southerners to international businessmen and corporations.
 He was reputed to have been the inspiration for the television series Matlock main character Ben Matlock, which starred Andy Griffith as a Georgia attorney.

 Early life and education

 Cook was born in 1927 in Lyerly, Georgia.
 He attended Vanderbilt University Law School in Nashville, Tennessee.
 He practiced law in Summerville with the Cook & Connelly law firm.

 Career

-Cook had been a defense attorney for over 65 years.
-He recalled a time of racial prejudice when African Americans were "required to sit in the balcony of old courtrooms".
+Cook worked as a defense attorney for over 70 years.
+In 2016, he reflected on his early career in segregated Georgia, when African Americans were "required to sit in the balcony of old courtrooms".
 He described it as "a most unusual, extraordinary time.
 It was a time when no women sat on juries, and certainly no blacks".

-He was estimated to have won 80% of his murder trials and has "estimated his annual net income at $1 million".